-Stanford Graduate School of Business is committed to protecting your personal information and respecting your privacy.
+Stanford Graduate School of Business provides the following information relating to your privacy.
 In general you can visit our website without telling us who you are or revealing information about yourself.

-Stanford Graduate School of Business uses various methods to collect other kinds of information, including cookies, referrers, IP addresses, and system information.
+Stanford Graduate School of Business uses various methods to collect information, including information that you provide, cookies, web beacons, Google Analytics, referrers, IP addresses, and system information.

 Cookies and Web Beacons

 We may utilize web beacons, also known as clear GIFS, from third parties to help us compile aggregated statistics regarding the effectiveness of our site.
 Web beacons are used in combination with cookies to help understand how visitors interact with our site.
 We may include web beacons in promotional email messages or our newsletters in order to determine whether messages have been opened and acted upon.
 We prohibit web beacons on our website from being used by third parties to collect or access personal information.

 We use Google Analytics to collect information about visitor behavior on our website.
 The Google Analytics Demographics and Interest Reporting feature allows Stanford Graduate School of Business to identify trends in the usage of its website which may be published in reports for internal use and to develop the site and content around our visitors’ interests.
 We use Remarketing with Google Analytics to advertise online and make ads more relevant.

 Demographics and Interests data comes from the third-party DoubleClick cookie for web traffic.
 Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
 We therefore do not use this tool to collect or store your personal information (e.g. your name or address) so this information cannot be used to identify who you are.
 We have also turned on Remarketing with Google Analytics.
 Remarketing cookies will be used by third parties (including Google) to show our ads on websites other than our own.